 Fundamentally, goals and targets require strategic thinking.
 Taking time to set goals ensures you look at the bigger picture and to the future, as well as how to establish the road map to get there.

 6 - Get your own business champion to keep you on track

 Lastly, if all of the motivation and drive to do the above is coming from you whilst you’re being bombarded by daily pressures, it can be immensely tricky to do in practice.

 A business coach ensures that you have a regular opportunity to step away from the day-to-day and reflect on the high-level plan.
 It puts someone in your corner when being an entrepreneur is both lonely and bewildering.
 It ensures you stay within the strategic tracks of business leadership without falling into the daily grind.

 Getting stuck working in the business and not on it is an issue I see every day with my coaching clients.
 It’s very normal to find yourself in this position.
 Getting out of it and on with the real job of being a business leader takes effort and intent.
-I’m here to support you and get your mind back on fire with entrepreneurship, growth and success.
-Get in touch by calling +44 7973 220464 or by emailing firstname.lastname@example.org to discuss how I can help.
+I’m here to support you as an entrepreneur coach in London, getting your mind back on fire with entrepreneurship, growth and success.
+Get in touch by calling +44 7973 220464 or by emailing email@example.com to discuss how I can help.